electronstudio/pygame-zero-book/chapters/5_more_games.md

 \pagebreak

-## Another timer
+## Callbacks: another kind of timer

-Pygame has its own clock which we can use by asking it to *call back* one of our functions at a certain time, or regularly over and over at an interval.
+Pygame has its own clock which we can use by asking it to *callback* one of our functions at a certain time, or regularly over and over at an interval.

 \begin{codelisting}